fynnweaver/Final_LL_Project/README.md

 To run image recommender follow these steps:
 1. Clone git repo
-2. a) Run `DataCollection.ipynb` (takes roughly 4 hours total) changing any paths to local to your computer
+2. a) Run `DataCollection.ipynb`.
+This grabs images from several tensorflow dataset and saves a subsample to `image_dir` in the folder above the repo.
+Depending on how many datasets are included and the size of the subsample this can take several hours to run the encoding and clustering.
    b) OR download and unzip a reference image directory of 6K images [here](https://drive.google.com/file/d/1A_617wTSzrRnUj74aTKO8Qz7Frr9wFgT/view?usp=sharing).
 Either way, the folder containing images should be in the directory above the repository and have the following structure: